 Also known as melissa or bee balm, lemon balm is a common garden herb in the same family as mint.
 It has a gorgeous lemony scent, and tastes ‘green’ and not unlike a lemon tea.
 It has demonstrated benefits for people with IBS symptoms, as well as aiding relaxation.

 Another mint family herb, lavender and has a long history as a relaxing sleep aid.
-It too has digestive benefits and can relieve indigestion for some people.
+It also has digestive benefits and can relieve indigestion for some people.

 This medicine comes from the sweet scented flowers of the European lime or linden tree – not the citrus fruit as you might expect.
-It’s a popular tea or infusion in many European countries where is it still an official remedy for sleeplessness in children or adults.
+It’s a popular herbal tea or infusion to help with night sweats and used in many European countries where is it still an official remedy for sleeplessness in children or adults.
 It’s really useful, as it is also a remedy for sweating due to its soothing effect on the blood vessels.

 Can stress have an impact?